Emperor Wu of Liang: Xiao Tong's Death

-In 532, with Northern Wei again in civil war after the general Gao Huan rose against the Erzhus, Emperor Wu against sent an army to escort Yuan Yue back to Northern Wei, and subsequently, Gao Huan welcomed Yuan Yue, but then decided against making Yuan Yue emperor.
+In 532, with Northern Wei again in civil war after the general Gao Huan rose against the Erzhus, Emperor Wu again sent an army to escort Yuan Yue back to Northern Wei, and subsequently, Gao Huan welcomed Yuan Yue, but then decided against making Yuan Yue emperor.
 Subsequently, Emperor Xiaowu of Northern Wei, whom Gao made emperor, had Yuan Yue executed.

 In 534, with Mars seen in the Dipper constellation—traditionally thought to be a sign that the emperor would be forced to leave the palace—Emperor Wu tried to divert the ill fortune by walking barefoot around his palace.
 However, he soon heard that Northern Wei's Emperor Xiaowu had fled Luoyang in a dispute with Gao splitting Northern Wei into two separate countries.
 Wu, both glad and embarrassed, stated, "Is it that even barbarians correspond to astrological signs?"

 Late Reign

 With Northern Wei divided into Eastern Wei and Western Wei in light of Emperor Xiaowu's flight, Emperor Wu initially continued to send his forces to make minor territorial gains on the borders, against both Eastern Wei and Western Wei, for several years.
 It had been the case throughout Emperor Wu's reign that he was overly lenient to his relatives and high-level officials, but the trend appeared to become more severe late in his reign.
 His sons, all imperial princes, also grew increasingly disobedient of central authority, often acting as de facto emperors within their provincial domains.

-By 537, Emperor Wu was at a détente with Eastern Wei, and ambassadors from both states often visited the other.
-While there was no such formal arrangement with Western Wei, there appeared to be few border conflicts after this point.
+In 535, the Liang general, Lan Qin led a successful expedition to conquer the Hanzhong region and forced the Western Wei to sue for peace.
+By 537, Emperor Wu was also at a détente with Eastern Wei, and ambassadors from both states often visited the other.
 With Eastern Wei and Western Wei locked into war, Liang was largely at peace.
 With Zhou She having died in 524 and Xu Mian having died in 535, Emperor Wu largely entrusted the government to Zhu Yi and He Jingrong (何敬容).
 While He was known for integrity, he lacked political skills, and Zhu became the de facto prime minister, wielding great power and amassing wealth.
 While Zhu was skillful and capable, he was also regarded as corrupt and jealous of others.
 His hold on power was particularly increased when He was dismissed in 544 over a corruption scandal involving the brother of his concubine.

 In 539, based on Zhu's recommendation, Emperor Wu carried out a reorganization of the provincial divisions, placing the provinces into five classes based on their sizes and populations.
 After the reorganization, there were 108 provinces in total (20 of the first class, 10 of the second class, eight of the third class, 23 of the fourth class, and 21 of the fifth class), with the smaller provinces often consisting of single villages in southern and southwestern border regions.